icopy-site/awesome/docs/awesome/awesome-cpp.md

 * [CompileOnline](http://www.tutorialspoint.com/codingground.htm) - Compile and Execute C++ online on Linux.
 * [Ideone](http://ideone.com/) - An online compiler and debugging tool which allows you to compile source code and execute it online in more than 60 programming languages.
 * [repl.it](https://repl.it) - A powerful yet simple tools and platforms for educators, learners, and developers.
-* [Rextester](http://rextester.com/runcode) - Online compiler which provides several compilers(https://github.com/fffaraz/awesome-cpp/blob/master/Clang, GCC, MSVC) and several editors.
+* [Rextester](http://rextester.com/runcode) - Online compiler which provides several compilers(Clang, GCC, MSVC) and several editors.
 * [Rise4Fun](http://webcompiler.cloudapp.net/) - Online Visual C++ compiler.
 * [Try It Online](https://tio.run/) - TIO is a family of online interpreters for an evergrowing list of practical and recreational programming languages.
 * [Wandbox](http://melpon.org/wandbox/) - An online Clang/GCC compiler with Boost available.